 Nike Air CB4

-The Nike Air CB4 was the most subdued of Barkley’s signature shoes.
+The Nike Air CB4 was the most subdued of Charles Barkley’s shoes.
 They featured a full-grain leather upper and asymmetrical lacing.
 The classic Barkley forefoot strap was eliminated and the new CB4 branding featured a Max Air Unit in the heel for impact protection.

 Nike Air Super CB

 The Nike Air Super CB released in 1997 and was one of the most underrated kicks in the Barkley line.
-They weren’t the most distinctive-looking Barkley shoe, but they featured an articulated leather and mesh upper, a Phylon midsole with a Max Air unit in the heel, and a forefoot Air-Sole unit as well as Dynamic-fit lacing.
+They weren’t the most distinctive-looking Charles Barkley shoes, but they featured an articulated leather and mesh upper, a Phylon midsole with a Max Air unit in the heel, and a forefoot Air-Sole unit as well as Dynamic-fit lacing.

 Nike Air CB4 II

 Nike and Chuck saved the best for last sneaker-wise with the Nike Air CB4 II.
 These bad boys were low cut and featured an upper that combined full-grain leather and nubuck, a low profile Phylon midsole with a three-fourths Max Air unit, as well as full-length herringbone traction.
-They were sleek and understated and perhaps the best performing Barkley sneaker on court.
+They were sleek and understated and perhaps the best performing Charles Barkley shoes on court.
 These seriously need to be brought back.

 During the 1999-2000 season, his last in the NBA, Charles suffered a severe knee injury that kept him on the bench most of the season.
 After months of rehabbing his knee, Chuck, in one last valiant effort, checked in to the last game of the regular season to try and offer fans one last shining Barkley moment.
 And that is just what he did.
 After a few possessions, Chuck finally got an offensive board, he put it back up and got an and 1.

-Barkley Shoes Post Retirement
+Charles Barkley Shoes Post Retirement